-Future ContingenciesIntegration of Firebase as a database solution for outsourcing data storage and calculation is tentatively scheduled, due to complete unfamiliarity with it (and low priority relative to the rest of the backlog).
-If Firebase integration is not fulfilled, the alternative plan is to keep everything stored locally in the application on the user’s device.

 Glossary

 Communication/Communicating: For the purposes of this document, communication is a broad term used to refer specifically to interactions on a social media platform such as likes, shares, and personal message.

 HUMAN-MACHINE INTERFACE

 This section provides the detailed design of the system and subsystem inputs and outputs relative to the user/operator.
 Any additional information may be added to this section and may be organized according to whatever structure best presents the operator input and output designs.
 Depending on the particular nature of the project, it may be appropriate to repeat these sections at both the subsystem and design module levels.
 Additional information may be added to the subsections if the suggested lists are inadequate to describe the project inputs and outputs.